 Challenges for Products Buyers

-- Zero Trust is Really Hard - Zero trust is a high effort for very little visible reward.
-Implementations take a really long time and require deep knowledge of how applications and infrastructure integrates into upstream and downstream systems.
+Zero Trust is Really Hard - Zero trust is a high effort for very little visible reward.
+Implementations take a really long time and require deep knowledge of how applications and infrastructure integrate into upstream and downstream systems.
 Technical Debt only makes this worse.

 How Players Will Be Successful in this Market